 REZ

-Rez (also known as The Resurrection Band) formed during the height of the Jesus People USA movement of the late '60s and early '70s, comprising vocalists Glenn and Wendi Kaiser, guitarist/keyboard player Stu Heiss, bassist Roy Montroy and drummer John Herrin.
+Rez also known as Rez Band or Resurrection Band, are a Christian rock band that was formed in 1972 and comprising vocalists Glenn and Wendi Kaiser, guitarist/keyboard player Stu Heiss, bassist Roy Montroy and drummer John Herrin.
+They were based out of the Jesus People USA Christian community in Chicago, Illinois, and most of its members continue to be part of that community to this day.
 The band has released close to twenty studio albums since then plus a few live albums and compilations.
 Their first demo/album was called "Music to Raise the Dead."
-I should also mention that guitarist/vocalist Glenn Kaiser has done several projects outside of Rez, including Mansfield, Howard, Kaiser.
+They are known for their blend of blues-rock and hard rock.
+They are also credited as one of the forerunners of the Christian metal genre.
+Guitarist/vocalist Glenn Kaiser has recorded several solo projects outside of Rez, including Mansfield, Howard, Kaiser.

 Awaiting Your Reply/Ranbows End Resurrection Band - Awaiting Your Reply/Rainbows End (Star Song) 1978/1979